BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 5. After everything is done, the `metrics_changes.py` script will be done and play a sound to notify you that it is done.

 #### Generate_Images
-Considering that you now have the ck metrics statistics calculated, you are able to run the following command to execute the `generate_images.py` file:
+Lastly, considering that you now have the ck metrics statistics calculated, you are able to run the following command to execute the `generate_images.py` file:
 ```
 make generate_images_script
 ```